-- anticipated results and developments in the Corporation's activities in future periods; - planned exploration and development of its properties and the results thereof; - planned expenditures and budgets and the execution thereof; - evaluation of the potential impact of future accounting changes; - estimates concerning recovery of accounts receivable, share based compensation and carrying value of properties; and - other matters that may occur in the future.
+- analyses and other information based on expectations of future performance and planned work programs; - possible events, conditions or financial performance that is based on assumptions about future economic conditions and courses of action; - timing, costs and potential success of future exploration activities on the Corporation's properties; - permitting time lines and requirements, requirements for additional capital, requirements for additional water rights and the potential effect of proposed notices of environmental conditions relating to mineral claims; - planned exploration and development of properties and the results thereof; - planned expenditures and budgets and the execution thereof; - evaluation of the potential impact of future accounting changes; and - estimates concerning recovery of accounts receivable, share-based compensation and carrying value of properties.

-These statements relate to analyses and other information that are based on expectations of future performance and planned work programs.
-These forward-looking statements are made as of the date of this document and Midas Gold does not intend, and does not assume any obligation, to update these forward-looking statements unless required to do so by law or regulation.
+Statements concerning mineral resource estimates may also be deemed to constitute forward-looking information to the extent that such statements involve estimates of the mineralization that may be encountered if a property is developed.
+Any forward-looking information is stated as of the date of this document and Midas Gold does not intend, and does not assume any obligation, to update such forward-looking information to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events unless required to do so by law or regulation.